 Does Acupuncture Hurt?

 Unlike needles used to give injections, acupuncture needles are extremely fine, approximately the diameter of a single human hair and are designed to enter the skin with the least resistance.
 For your protection, Cassandra uses only single-use, sterile, disposable needles.
 Acupuncture treatments involve little or no pain, and are usually quite relaxing.
 You can expect to feel a light tingling, a feeling of heaviness, warmth, or numbness at the acupuncture site.

 Everyone is different!

 Acute problems like a sore throat can often be resolved in a single session.
 With chronic problems, Cassandra is accustomed to seeing significant results within 4-6 treatments.
-The total number of treatments depends on:
+The total number of treatments depends on numerous factors including:

 - Severity of a person’s condition

 - How long the condition has existed